zebluim/I2GDS2024/RNA_g2/README.md

 <details>
 <summary> Setup HISAT2 </summary>

-before HISAT2 can compare the RNAseq data to a referance geneome you need to download a referance genemoe, if your goal is replicate this project on tinkercliffs1.arc.vt.edu follow these steps exactly in a directory where you want this stored
+before HISAT2 can compare the RNAseq data to a reference genome you need to download a reference genome, if your goal is to replicate this project on tinkercliffs1.arc.vt.edu follow these steps exactly in a directory where you want this stored

-insall data sets to obtain data from NCBI
+install data sets to obtain data from NCBI
 ```
 curl -o datasets 'https://ftp.ncbi.nlm.nih.gov/pub/datasets/command-line/v2/linux-amd64/datasets'
 ```
-give data sets exacting privlages
+give data sets exacting privileges
 ```
 chmod +x datasets
 ```
-download the mouse geneome used for this project
+download the mouse genome used for this project
 ```
 ./datasets download genome accession GCF_000001635.27 --include genome,gtf
 ```